 - We came up with a new solution X+ which is a clever variation on X. It looks good on paper.

 - We ran some experiments and tweaked our results until X+ looked good.
 We found a clever way to avoid comparing X+ and X directly and fairly, as it might then become obvious that the gains are small, or even negative!
-We would gladly report negative results, but then our paper could not be published.
+They may think: We would gladly report negative results, but then our paper could not be published.
+Some years ago, I attended a talk by a highly productive research who was providing advice to the students: never run an experiment unless you are sure you can turn it into a positive result.

-It is a very convenient story for reviewers: the story is simple and easy to assess superficially.
-The problem is that sometimes, especially if the authors are famous and the idea is compelling, the results will spread.
+It looks harmless enough: just people trying to build up their careers.
+But there might be real harm down the line.
+Sometimes, especially if the authors are famous and the idea is compelling, the results will spread.
 People will adopt X+ and cite it in their work.
 And the more they cite it, the more enticing it is to use X+ as every citation becomes further validation for X+.
 And why bother with algorithm X given that it is older and X+ is the state-of-the-art?

 Occasionally, someone might try both X and X+, and they may report results showing that the gains due to X+ are small, or negative.
 But they have no incentive to make a big deal of it because they are trying to propose yet another better algorithm (X++).